HOW OUR KNIVES ARE MADE

 After heat treatment, we tumble the knives in our shop.
 The knives are placed in a rotating drum along with abrasive ceramic polishing stones and a cleansing solution.
 The tumbling process cleans and polishes the steel, and smooths any sharp corners or edges.

-In our shop, we perform the final bevel grinding on a 2x72 belt grinder.
+In our shop, we perform the final bevel grinding on a 2×72 belt grinder.
 Each knife is ground by hand, one at a time.

-In our shop, we mark each knife with the Flying Steel logo, using an electro-etching machine with custom stencils.
+In our shop, we mark each knife with the Flying Steel logo, using a fiber laser.